codepath/android_guides/Unit-Testing-with-Robolectric.md

 That's all the setup needed.
 Now let's move on to writing some actual tests.

-## Creating a Simple Robolectric test
+## Creating a Simple Robolectric Test

 The code below shows a basic Robolectric test that verifies the text inside of a TextView.
 It's based off the standard new project template which has a single `MainActivity` that contains a `TextView` with the text "Hello world!".